 I think every parent has experienced the pain of standing on a rogue Lego block.
 It’s not a very nice feeling!
 My daughter is super creative and loves to play Lego, but the mess that comes along with this creativity isn’t as fun.
 I’ve got a simple solution to get those Lego organized and create a space just for being creative.
 No more Lego piles around the house – 2018 is looking up already! 🙂

-If you have a pantry, you’re lucky!
+If you have a pantry for food storage, you’re lucky!
 Many homes don’t have one, so a lot of people have to make do with the space in their kitchens.
-Making do doesn’t have to be a struggle though, if you organize your stuff well.
-If you make sure everything has its own place and you get rid of the clutter, you’ll be fine.
+Making do doesn’t have to be a struggle though, if you organize your stuff well, and keep like things together.
+Make sure everything has its own place and get rid of the clutter, you’ll be fine.
 Let me show you how.

 With kids comes a lot of colorful, plastic dishware that I bet you’d never have in your house otherwise!
 If you don’t want a kitchen where kid stuff takes over and swallows up any sort of “pretty” that the kitchen has to offer, there are plenty of ways to tame the madness and organize those darn kid dishes!

 Everyone says the kitchen is the heart of the home, which is one of the many reasons why it’s important to keep it organized.
 I don’t know about you, but if my kitchen is cluttered I feel like the rest of the house is a mess too.
 Organizing your utensils will not only make it easier to keep them organized, but it will also give you a sense of pride every time you look at them and see how nice they look.
 It’s all about the small things!

 I believe that when we truly feel good about ourselves, we feel good about everything else too.
 That’s why I think it’s so important that everyone gets their health organized and knows where they’re at with their workouts, diet, and self-care.